mila-mash/kottans-frontend/README.md

 Grid Layout was muuuuuuch more difficult for me.
 I don't think I've understood enough.
 [Grid Garden](front-end-basics/responsive-web-design/grid-garden.jpg) helped a lot to understand some basic things.
 Still,  I will have to get back to this topic.

 ## HTML & CSS Practice ##

+Creating popup was an interesting experience.
+I needed to look at the works of other students to understand how some things work.
+Though I had my own ideas too.
+Then, I still made a few mistakes and managed to fix them.
+There was also a weird thing with GitHub Pages.
+I understood it hadn't seen styles because I incorrectly indicated the path to the css-file and images.
+Still, I needed time to understand what exactly was wrong as Live Server in VS Code could see everything as expected.
+Anyway, here is [link](https://github.com/mila-mash/pop-up.git) to the repo with this task.

+## JavaScript Basics ##